 Your usual financial support, such as benefits, will continue.

-Funeral directors provide essential services and will continue working during Level 4.
-However, gathering together for funerals and tangi is not permitted while New Zealand is at Alert Level 4.
+Funeral directors provide essential services and will continue working during Alert Level 4.
+However, gathering together for funerals and tangihanga is not permitted while New Zealand is at Alert Level 4.

 Only people from the same self-isolation household group as the deceased person can go to the funeral home and cemetery with the deceased, and only if these are in the same region.
 Talk with your funeral director about specific arrangements, including how to keep your physical distance.

 This may be a challenging time for you and your family.
-If you ever feel you are not coping, it is important to talk with a health professional.
-For support, you can call or text 1737 – free, anytime, 24 hours a day, 7 days a week – to talk with a trained counsellor.
+If you ever feel you're not coping, it's important to talk with a health professional.
+For support, you can call or text 1737.
+It's free, anytime, 24 hours a day, 7 days a week, to talk with a trained counsellor.